Quantum K theory of Grassmannians, Wilson line operators, and Schur bundles: The QK Whitney presentation

 \section{The QK Whitney presentation}

 In this section we prove that the relations found in \Cref{thm:QKTWhitney} give a presentation of the algebra $\QK_T(\Gr(k;n))$.
 The proof strategy is similar to that employed in \cite{siebert.tian:on,fulton.pandh:notes} from quantum cohomology: one first proves that in the classical limit these generate the full ideal of relations, then one uses Nakayama-type arguments to upgrade to the quantum situation.
 Unlike the quantum cohomology ring, the quantum K theory is not a graded ring.
-However, it is a filtered algebra, and arguments from the graded rings may be adapted to this situation.
-The necessary statements on filtered rings and modules, including a filtered version of Nakayama's lemma, are given in Appendix \ref{sec:filtered} below.
+One may still use the usual Nakayama lemma for modules over completed rings to prove that the same phenomenon holds.
+The necessary statements are collected in the Appendix \ref{sec:filtered} below.

 As usual, we consider the Grassmannian $\Gr(k;n)$ equipped with the tautological sequence $0 \to \cS \to \C^n \to \cQ \to 0$.
 Let $X=(X_1, \ldots, X_k)$ and $\tilde{X}=(\tilde{X}_1, \ldots , \tilde{X}_{n-k})$ denote formal variables.
 The elementary symmetric polynomials $e_i(X)= e_i(X_1, \ldots, X_k)$ and $e_j(\tilde{X})= e_j(\tilde{X}_1, \ldots, \tilde{X}_{n-k})$ are algebraically independent.
 Geometrically, in $\mathrm{K}_T(\Gr(k;n))$,